Introduction

 Environmental education centres

-Rumbalara Environmental Education Centre conducts Stage 2 programs at Copacabana Beach and Bateau Bay Beach (Wyrrabalong National Park).
+Rumbalara Environmental Education Centre20 conducts Stage 2 programs at Copacabana Beach and Bateau Bay Beach (Wyrrabalong National Park21).
 These programs focus on discovering rock platform ecology and conserving coastal environments.

 More locations